Modified Gravity Constraints from the Full Shape Modeling of Clustering Measurements from DESI 2024: Constraints on MG EFT/alpha parameterization

 In this section, we discuss the constraints on the EFT parameters when fixing background to $w_0w_a$CDM cosmology. \cref{fig:Omega_w0wa_contours} shows the constraints shows on the EFT parameters \{$\Omega_0$, $s_0$\} with $\gamma_{1,2} = 0$ in the $w_0w_a$CDM background.
 In this model, the constraints on the dark energy equation of state from DESI (FS+BAO), DESY3 ($3\times 2$-pt), and CMB measurement without lensing are the following: \twoonesig[4.5cm] {w_0 &= -0.657\pm 0.051,\\[-0.45cm]} {w_a &= -0.53\pm 0.12,} {DESI (FS+BAO) + DESY3 (3$\times$2-pt) + CMB-nl . }

 We note that the small error bars on $w_0$ and $w_a$ here do not come from the constraining power of the data.
 It is a result of assuming a simple parametrization in~\cref{eq:param_EFT_basis} for EFT parameter \( \Omega(a) \), which restricts the exploration of further possible EFT models.
-Subsequently, this imposes a tighter constraint on the \( w_0 \)-\( w_a \) plane compared to when, for example, binned non-parametric reconstruction \cite{Genye2024}, allowing more freedom on EFT parameters (e.g., varying \{$\Omega(a)$, $\gamma_1$(a), $\gamma_2$(a)\} simultaneously)\footnote{We tried to constrain EFT parameters with \{$\Omega(a)$, $\gamma_1$(a), $\gamma_2$(a)\} varying simultaneously using combination of DESI (FS+BAO), DESY5SN, and CMB; however, the mcmc chains were difficult to converge in this case.}.
+Subsequently, this imposes a tighter constraint on the \( w_0 \)-\( w_a \) plane compared to when, for example, binned non-parametric reconstruction \cite{Genye2024} and allowing more freedom on EFT parameters (e.g., varying \{$\Omega(a)$, $\gamma_1$(a), $\gamma_2$(a)\} simultaneously)\footnote{We tried to constrain EFT parameters with \{$\Omega(a)$, $\gamma_1$(a), $\gamma_2$(a)\} varying simultaneously using combination of DESI (FS+BAO), DESY5SN, and CMB; however, the mcmc chains were difficult to converge in this case.}.
+See~\cite{Pan:2025psn} for results using an improved parametrization for \(\Omega(a)\) inferred from non-parametric reconstruction methods, which avoids the issue described above.

 Combining DESI (FS + BAO), DESY3 ($3\times 2$-pt), and CMB with no-lensing, we obtain the following constraints for the EFT parameters: \twoonesig[4.5cm] {\Omega_0 = 0.043^{+0.016}_{-0.031},\\[-0.45cm]} {s_0 = 1.23^{+0.31}_{-0.42},} {DESI (FS+BAO) + DESY3 (3$\times$2-pt) + CMB-nl. }